casheridan/swat-website/README.md

 ## Setting Up the Project (React)

 Make sure you have everything installed in the Set Up (Installs) section before you continue

 1. Clone the repo with git: `git clone https://github.com/casheridan/swat-website.git`
 2. Open cloned repo in Visual Studio Code
-    3. Open a terminal in 'Terminal > New Terminal' or `CTRL + SHIFT + \``
+3. Open a terminal in 'Terminal > New Terminal' or with the hotkey CTRL + SHIFT + `
 3. Install the required node modules with `npm install` in a terminal in the directory of the project
 4. Start the website with `npm start`
  > This should build and run the site on a localhost port (usually 5000)
  > Any changes saved will immediately show up on the localhost site

 ## Make Changes

 1. Follow the Setting up Project
 2. Login to firebase through terminal `firebase login`
-3. Follow contributing process | Process can be found in [the wiki](https://github.com/casheridan/swat-website/wiki/Contributing-Process), [the contributing file](https://github.com/casheridan/swat-website/blob/master/CONTRIBUTING.md), or [the github page](https://casheridan.github.io/swat-website/docs/deployment/making-changes)
+3. Follow contributing process | Process can be found in [the wiki](https://github.com/casheridan/swat-website/wiki/Contributing-Process) or [the github page](https://casheridan.github.io/swat-website/docs/deployment/making-changes)
 4. Follow deployment procedure | Procedure can be found in [repo wiki](https://github.com/casheridan/swat-website/wiki/Deployment), or [github page](https://casheridan.github.io/swat-website/docs/deployment/live-site-deployment)
 5. Cleanup (if any)